eclipsesource/tabris-js/doc/windows-support.md

 ## Building an app for the Windows Store

-The Tabris.js Windows build service can not yet sign packages for the Windows Store.
-For now, if you need to upload an app to the Windows Store you have to make a local build.
+The Tabris.js Windows build service can not sign packages for the Windows Store.
+If you need to upload an app to the Windows Store you have to make a local build.
 You can either create a signing key yourself and configure the Tabris CLI to use it, or pre-build the app using the CLI and then [use Visual Studio to create `.appxupload` packages](https://docs.microsoft.com/en-us/windows/uwp/packaging/packaging-uwp-apps#create-an-app-package).

 ### Manually generating a signing key (.pfx file)